Fragtality/PilotsDeck/README.md

 The included Images do not aim to create a "photorealistic" Look of Buttons and Switches like other Plugins do.
 But if you preferr that, you can configure your Actions that way with your own Images!<br/>
 The Plugin can also switch between StreamDeck Profiles (on multiple Decks) when the Aircraft (Model) and FSUIPC Profile change.<br/>
 Another "Feature" would be that you can "read" Values via [Lua-Scripts](README.md#lua-values).<br/><br/>
-As there is no Sim-specific Library involved (only FSUIPC in form of the .NET Client), the Plugin should automatically connect to all FSUIPC Versions & Variants.
-Which Features / Action Types work depends on the Sim / the FSUIPC Variant (and if it is free or registered).
-It is developed on Prepar3D&#x00AE; and MSFS2020, so this Readme describes the Features which work there.
+As there is no Sim-specific Library involved (only FSUIPC in form of the .NET Client), the Plugin should automatically connect to all FSUIPC Versions.
+Which Features / Action Types work depends on the Sim (and if FSUIPC is free or registered).
+It is developed on Prepar3D&#x00AE;, MSFS2020 and X-Plane 12: so this Readme describes the Features which work there.
 <br/><br/>
 ## Plugin Requirements
 Uhm ...
-I'd say a FlightSim, \*UIPC and StreamDeck (Software) installed, updated and working would be a bloody good Start :laughing: <br/>
+I'd say a FlightSim, FSUIPC, .NET and StreamDeck (Software) installed, updated and working would be a bloody good Start :laughing: <br/>
+You can generally directly install new StreamDeck Software Version as they come out.<br/>
-Starting with Version 0.7.3 the Plugin connects directly with **X-Plane** - you don't need to install XUIPC to use the Plugin!<br/>
+Starting with Version 0.7.3 the Plugin connects directly with **X-Plane** - you don't need to install XUIPC to use the Plugin!
+(You still can of course, but PilotsDeck will not use it :wink:)<br/>
-It is compiled for the .NET Framework and tested on Windows 10.
-For the newer Releases of the Plugin (starting with 0.7.0) .NET 6 is required for which you'll probably need to download the according Runtimes (Download [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)).
-You'll need ".NET Runtime 6.0.x" and ".NET Desktop Runtime 6.0.x" as x64.
+It is compiled for the .NET Framework and tested on Windows 10 (and known to work on Windows 11 based on User Reports).
+It is currently compiled for **.NET 7**, you'll probably need to download the according Runtimes (Download [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)).
+You'll need ".NET Runtime 7.0.x" and ".NET Desktop Runtime 7.0.x" as x64.
 (Do not confuse it with arm64!)<br/>
 Older Versions of the Plugin (until 0.6.x) only need .NET 4.8 which should be already installed on your System (as Part of Windows).
-- To test if .NET 6.0 is installed (Plugin Version 0.7.0 or greater), run this in Powershell or Commandline:
+- To test if .NET 7.0 is installed, run this in Powershell or Commandline:
  ```powershell
  dotnet --list-runtimes
  ```
- The Runtimes "Microsoft.NETCore.App 6.0.5" and "Microsoft.WindowsDesktop.App 6.0.5" should be listed (as an Example, the Version can be greater).
+ The Runtimes "Microsoft.NETCore.App 7.0.1" and "Microsoft.WindowsDesktop.App 7.0.1" should be listed (as an Example, the Version can be greater).
 - To test if .NET 4.8 is installed (Plugin Version up to 0.6.x), run this in Powershell:
  ```powershell
  (Get-ItemProperty "HKLM:\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full").Release -ge 528040
  (Get-ItemProperty "HKLM:\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full").Version
  ```
 The first Command should show "True", the second something with "4.8.x".<br/><br/>
+## Supported Simulators
-The Connection to FSUIPC happens automaticallly when the StreamDeck Software (with the Plugin installed) runs.
+The Connection to FSUIPC happens automatically when the StreamDeck Software (with the Plugin installed) runs.
 The Plugin's Manifest-File includes the Executables of all relevant Sims, so that it is informed by the StreamDeck Software when a Simulator starts (only then it tries to connect).
 The Executable-Names can be altered in the [Plugin Settings](README.md#plugin-settings).<br/>
 Running the Plugin or the StreamDeck Software "as Admin" is NOT neccessary (and could probably even cause Problems)!<br/><br/>
-The Sims and their FSUIPC Version/Variant are:
+The Sims and their Connection Variant are (bold tested & confirmed):
 - FSUIPC3 - Microsoft Flight Simulator 2004
 - FSUIPC4 - Microsoft FSX, FSX Steam Edition, Prepar3d 1.4 to 3.4
 - FSUIPC5 - Prepar3D Version 4
 - FSUIPC6 - **Prepar3D Version 4 and 5**
 - FSUIPC7 - **Microsoft Flight Simulator 2020**
-- XPUIPC/WebSocket - **X-Plane 12 & 11** (and probably older)<br/><br/>
+- WebSocket - **X-Plane 12 & 11** (and maybe older)<br/><br/>
 If you let me know what works and which Features work in which Sim (other than P3D v5, MSFS2020, X-Plane 12/11), I'll add it to the Readme! :wink:<br/>
 :grey_exclamation: Please mind that the Action Types Script, Macro, Lvar and vJoy can only work with a registered Version of FSUIPC!
-The Plugin can only do what your \*UIPC Installation supports, so a registered Version of FSUIPC is highly recommended (but not neccessary)!<br/>
+The Plugin can only do what your FSUIPC Installation supports, so a registered Version of FSUIPC is highly recommended (but not neccessary)!<br/>
-:grey_exclamation: For MSFS2020 SU10 you will need at least Version 7.3.9 installed, with the "WASM/WAPI" Module also installed and activated (Version 0.9.0).
+:grey_exclamation: For MSFS2020 **SU11** you will need at least Version 7.3.15 installed, with the "WASM/WAPI" Module also installed and activated (Version 0.9.1).
 <br/><br/>
 ## Plugin Installation
 It is not (yet) distributed in the StreamDeck Store, so it is a manual Installation for now.<br/>
 Just put the Contents of the Zip in your Plugin-Folder under<br/>
   > **%appdata%\Elgato\StreamDeck\Plugins**

+and Restart the StreamDeck Software.<br/>
+(Use this exact Path, it is a virtual Path in Windows which will automatically point to the right Location).<br/>
 If it should not "work right" after Installation, check the [Troubleshooting-Section](README.md#troubleshooting).<br/><br/>

 Optional: If you need/want to read Values generated by Lua-Scripts, you have to add the [PilotsDeck.lua](https://github.com/Fragtality/PilotsDeck/blob/master/PilotsDeck/lua/PilotsDeck.lua) Script from the Plugin's *\lua* Subfolder to your FSUIPC Installation as an Autostart Script.
 More Instructions can be found in that File.
 (If your Sim supports Lua)